Chou Yang-shan

-Chou Yang-shan (周陽山; born 24 August 1957) is a Taiwanese politician.
-He sat on the Legislative Yuan from 1996 to 1999, was a member of the National Assembly in 2005, and served on the Control Yuan between 2008 and 2014.
+Chou Yang-shan (周陽山; born 24 August 1957) is a Taiwanese political scientist and politician.
+He was a member of the Legislative Yuan from 1996 to 1999, a member of the National Assembly in 2005, and served on the Control Yuan between 2008 and 2014.

-Career
+Early life and education

+Chou was born on August 24, 1957, in Taipei.
+He graduated from National Taiwan University (NTU) in 1979 with a Bachelor of Arts (B.A.) in political science.
+He then completed graduate studies in the United States, where he earned a Master of Arts (M.A.) in political science, a Master of Philosophy (M.Phil.), and his Ph.D. in political science with a specialization in comparative politics in 1988, all from Columbia University.
+His doctoral dissertation was titled, "Social movements and the party-state in Taiwan: Emerging civil society and the evolving state corporatist structures".

-Chou attended National Taiwan University (NTU), and completed graduate studies at Columbia University.
-He was a reporter for the China Times and United Daily News, then taught at NTU and National Chengchi University.
+After receiving his doctorate, Chou worked as a reporter for the China Times and United Daily News, and taught at NTU and National Chengchi University.

+Political career

 Chou was elected to the Legislative Yuan in 1995 from Taipei 1.
 He represented the New Party and was the party's caucus convener.
 After stepping down from the Legislative Yuan, Chou returned to NTU as a political analyst.
 In this position, he spoke to the media regarding foreign affairs, public opinion, the political nomination process, and constitutional reform.
 Though it was reported that Chou had accepted a nomination from the People First Party in the legislative elections of 2001, he was not elected to the Legislative Yuan for a second term.
 Instead, he represented the New Party in a case before the Central Election Commission regarding the joint nomination of Wang Chien-shien.
-He continued teaching at NTU, and also served as an advisor to the Control Yuan.
+He continued teaching at NTU, and served as an advisor to the Control Yuan.